LoaQ: Layer-wise Output Approximation Quantization

-In mainstream LLM architectures, each Transformer layer consists of a self-attention sub-layer and an MLP sub-layer.
-As shown in Figure~\ref{fig:loaq}, each sub-layer typically includes an RMSNorm, a sub-layer module, and a residual connection adding the input to the output.
-The sub-layer module can be uniformly represented in a simplified form:
+In mainstream LLM architectures, each Transformer block consists of a self-attention sub-block and an MLP sub-block.
+As shown in Figure~\ref{fig:loaq}, each sub-block typically includes an RMSNorm, a sub-block module, and a residual connection adding the input to the output.
+The sub-block can be uniformly represented in a simplified form:

-In this formulation: \begin{itemize} \item For the self-attention module, $W_{\mathrm{in}} = [W_q; W_k; W_v]$ are the input projections to queries, keys, and values.
-The nonlinearity $\phi$ denotes the masked attention mechanism, which typically includes QK-normalization (if applicable), rotary positional encoding (RoPE), and causal attention over the resulting representations.
+For the self-attention module, $W_{\mathrm{in}} = [W_q; W_k; W_v]$ are the input projections to queries, keys, and values.
+The nonlinearity $\phi$ denotes the masked attention mechanism, which typically includes rotary positional encoding (RoPE), causal attention, and may also incorporate QK-Norm.
 The output projection is given by $W_{\mathrm{out}} = W_o$.